 Rahner writes that it is open to debate how exactly Jesus saw His death as “saving” action, but in no sense did He Himself seem to convey it would change God’s relationship to people and hence in this view was not a satisfaction of wrath or doing anything to change God’s relationship to humanity.
 Rahner acknowledges that part of the redemptive role of Christ is expressed in the bible as “propitiation”.
 The idea of propitiation was a common idea related to ancient sacrifices but is less helpful today, it may not be tenable in respect of God with a transcendent mind that can be changed.
 We must instead see that all initiative for salvation and forgiveness must come from God as a starting point, with the original intention of saving love.

-It is God’s love for the sinner that is the cause of salvation, not wanting appeasement for injury of sin.
+It is God’s love for the sinner that is the cause of salvation, not wanting appeasement for injury of sin. .
 It is God that wills and brings forth a man who represents His finality for us and who overcomes the forces against Him and involves our response of accepting the offer of salvation that comes from the divine initiative present in Jesus.
 (Very much it seems to me in accord with Duns Scotus).
 There is in theministry of Jesus the tragic rejection of Himself despite His real obedience to God, His surrender and then the vindication of Him in the resurrection.
 This opens up a much wider variety of explanations of His death and the reasons for it that God beyond the restricted western church tradition of Jesus death as a Satisfaction of God.

 The western church, first with Anselm and then with the Reformers has often focused on the death of Jesus as in some way an appeasement of God and satisfaction of God’s honour or justice or wrath.
-As I showed in “Christ and Salvation 1” even in discussion of Satisfaction there have been different ways of viewing this, with Scotus being most radical in his view of divine acceptance of the death of Jesus to cover our sin.
+As I wrote in “Christ and Salvation Part 1” even in discussion of Satisfaction there have been different ways of viewing this, with Scotus being most radical in his view of divine acceptance of the death of Jesus to cover our sin.
 But the focus on cross as an act of Satisfaction is still too narrow and not a complete biblical set of explanations for why the death of Jesus has so much significance for our future life as human beings intended for glory in the divine fellowship and the remaking of creation.